 1. Database Calls

 This may seem pretty basic, but leverage your database to generate momentum.
 A consistent level of contact and care is proven to earn you referrals from the people in your sphere of influence (SOI).
 This is what Brian Buffini calls “the stacking effect.”
-Your best referrals come from your best clients, a result of the relationships you’ve built with them.
+Your best referrals come from your best clients as a result of the relationships you’ve built with them.
 Plant the seed with these connections so you are at the top of their minds whenever they encounter someone who is considering buying or selling.

 Reach out to your best contacts on the phone (yes, voice-to-voice contact is still the best way to connect!).
 Take the time to chat with them about their lives and then let them know you’re calling to see if they know of anyone who might be interested in making a move at some point this year.